runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10068-fragment-yaml-configuration.md

 ## 2. Extension: lime

-`lime` is the extension configuration, you can add any external yaml configuration file with `lime` here, for above demo, the extension file should be `vertx-error.yml`, `vertx-inject.yml`, `vertx-server.yml` .
+`lime` is the extension configuration, you can add any external yaml configuration up.god.file with `lime` here, for above demo, the extension up.god.file should be `vertx-error.yml`, `vertx-inject.yml`, `vertx-server.yml` .
 Another thing is that in our system the `lime` node impact filename only, it does not impact the config content.
 It means: _ _

 > _You can put mongo configuration information into _`vertx-mysql.yml`_ , because zero system focus on content parsing instead of filename, but we do not want you to do like this._